théière

 The Mental Benefits of Tea

 Beyond its physical benefits, tea is a true balm for the mind.
-The ritual of preparing and drinking tea can be a meditative practice, helping to reduce stress and improve attention.
-Compounds like L-theanine, present especially in green tea, are known for their ability to promote relaxation and improve the quality of sleep.
-By drinking tea, you can also boost your creativity and mood, thanks to the gentle boost of energy that theine provides.
-Whether it's a quiet moment at the start of the day or a comforting afternoon break, each cup of tea is an opportunity to nourish your mind.
+The ritual of preparing and enjoying tea can be a meditative practice, helping to reduce stress and improve focus.
+Compounds such as L-theanine, found mainly in green tea, are known for their ability to promote relaxation and improve sleep quality.
+Drinking tea can also boost your creativity and mood, thanks to the gentle energy lift provided by the caffeine.
+Whether it's a quiet moment at the start of the day or a comforting afternoon break, every cup of tea is an opportunity to nourish your mind.

-Caffeine-Free Infusions: Chamomile, Labrador Tea, and More
+Decaffeinated Infusions: Chamomile, Labrador Tea, and More

-Tea as a Privileged Personal Moment
+Tea as a Special Personal Moment

-Integrate Tea into Your Daily Life
+Incorporate Tea into Your Daily Life

 Article written by Audrée Hogue